Rust, AWS Lambda, and too many Office quotes

 > Is this function an HTTP function?
 Yes

 We're prompted about the compute context of our Rust-based Lambda, which in our case, will be from an API Gateway request.
 Lambdas are compute services that can be triggered from any number of things in AWS like events from SNS.
-I plan to eventually display some random Office quotes for anyone visiting my website, so I'll make it available over the network for my Svelte frontend to call.
+I plan to eventually display some random Office quotes for anyone visiting my website, so I'll make it available over the network for my website to utilize.

 Cracking open our main.rs file, we'll see a pretty bare bones scaffolded Rust application: